OutSystems/docs-validation/templates/procedure.md

 ## Related resources

-{Optional: Include links to concepts, blogs, or external resources that can help users accomplish the task or learn more about the feature.
+{Optional: Include links to OutSystems resources, external resources that are  original providers of the tech/framework that can help users accomplish the task or learn more about the feature.
 These additional resources provide users with further guidance and information to enhance their understanding and proficiency.
+If there are multiple resources, consider grouping them by content type and include a short introductory sentence.

 * Concept
 * Relevant external link